-The Samsung Odyssey OLED G9 has VESA’s DisplayHDR 400 True Black certification and it also supports the HDR10+ Gaming format (though there aren’t any games that supported it yet).
+The Samsung Odyssey OLED G9 has VESA’s DisplayHDR 400 True Black certification and it also supports the HDR10+ Gaming format (though there aren’t any games that support it yet).

 Next, the 5120×1440 resolution suits the 49″ sized screen of the Samsung S49CG95 monitor very well as you get a decent pixel density of 109 PPI (pixels per inch).
 As a result, you get plenty of screen space with sharp details and text, while the resolution is still a bit less demanding (~11%) on the GPU than 4K UHD.

 The 32:9 ultrawide aspect ratio further increases the viewing immersion as it captures your peripheral vision.
 The OLED G9 is basically two 27″ 2560×1440 displays side by side without the bezels in between them.

 Just like the first-gen QD-OLED panels, the Samsung S49CG95 has a triangular RGB subpixel layout, but with a bit more square shape, which results in less text fringing.

 The fringing on small text and fine details is less noticeable than it is on first-gen QD-OLED panels, which already had better clarity than LG’s W-OLED panels with RWBG subpixel layout.

 Overall, unless you are particularly sensitive to text fringing and work with a lot of text, this won’t be an issue.
 It’s not noticeable in games and videos, and it’s negligible during everyday use.

 Another thing to keep in mind is the risk of image burn-in.
 If you leave the same image on the monitor for too long, bright static elements can permanently burn-in.